yubinkarki/Edit_Pad_Selenium/README.md

 # Edit_Pad_Selenium
-Program to open Firefox browser using selenium and navigate to the editpad website.
+Program to open Firefox browser using selenium and navigate to the [editpad](https://www.editpad.org/) website and auto type sentences from the given json file.

 #### Commands to get started:
 - *sudo apt install python3.8-venv* ➜ To install venv package globally.